 Mr. Ericson has defended and prosecuted civil antitrust and unfair competition cases and counseled clients in industries as diverse as banking, computers, geothermal energy, groceries, magazine distribution, membership campgrounds, petroleum, professional sports, shopping centers and sugar beets.
 He represented a major grocery chain in an action alleging a conspiracy to drive out magazine distributors.
 He represented a major oil company in a challenge to its merger with another major oil company; defendants defeated a preliminary injunction motion, and had that affirmed on appeal.
 He represented a major grocery wholesaler in a class action alleging price-fixing and horizontal division of markets.
 He also represented a major commercial bank in unfair competition litigation challenging banks' disclosures of ATM fees, and three manufacturers of computer printers in unfair competition litigation challenging disclosures of inkjet printer speeds.

 Mr. Ericson has handled a variety of appeals and writ proceedings in both federal and state appellate courts.
-In 2013, 2009 and 2003, he obtained affirmances of dismissals of securities class actions in the Ninth Circuit, having won such appeals in 2015, 2013, 2009, 2003 and 2000.
+He is undefeated in obtaining affirmances of dismissals of securities class actions in the Ninth Circuit, having won such appeals in 2015, 2013, 2009, 2003 and 2000.
 In 2013 he won an appeal in the Federal Circuit and in 2003, he won several appeals of actions challenging the California gubernatorial recall election in the California Court of Appeal and California Supreme Court.

 Mr. Ericson has served as a member of the firm's Associate Review Committee, Billings and Collections Committee, Compensation Committee and Nominating Committee and as the leader of the firm's litigation practice in San Francisco.
-He is co-leader of the firm's Securities Litigation Team nationwide and the managing partner of the firm's San Francisco office.
+He is co-leader of the firm's Securities Litigation & Enforcement Team nationwide and the managing partner of the firm's San Francisco office.

 - BTI Client Service All-Star (2014)